5QU1D/map-maker/README.md

     - [ ] If all neighbors already visited, place river end, connecting toward last visited river neighbor
     - [ ] If discovered unvisited river tile, place connective tile
 - [ ] Implement either noise map or collapsing wave in the file generator for bias toward placing like tiles together
+- [ ] More tilesets!
+What kind?
+No clue (yet)
+  - [ ] Except I'd really like to do a traditional Chinese art inspired set